 This pier is at the end of the Perla Escondita Condos.
-With tomorrows departure looming, I find my Yo Yo, a bag of frozen shrimp, hooks and swivels and weights.
+With tomorrows departure looming, I find my Yo Yo, a bag of frozen shrimp, hooks and swivels and weights and try my hands at some hand fishing in Belize.

-I am not catching today but one of the ladies picked up by a tour boat, on this pier, snaps my picture.
+I am not having luck today but one of the ladies picked up by a tour boat, on this pier, snaps my picture for me so I can show people I was really here.

-Posts remind me of dipping a spoon into the sea and scooping up a teardrop of wiggling, squiggling, quivering, life.
+Posts are like dipping a spoon into the sea and scooping up teardrops of wiggling, squiggling, quivering life out of a very big bowl.

-When and where you decide to dip your spoon is up too you, but you are living life. planning for tomorrow, and tucking memories safely away for the road .
+When and where you decide to dip your spoon is up too you, but you are tucking memories away safely like squirrels saving their nuts.

-The San Pedro Catholic Church fronts the Caribbean Sea in town, just like every other bar, restaurant, and lodging.
+The San Pedro Town Catholic Church fronts the Caribbean Sea, just like every other bar, restaurant, and lodging in town..

 As you walk the length of the beach you can look over a fence that separates church grounds from the beach and see cement seats and a statue of Virgin Mary.